 Siri and Music Playback on HomePod

-One way Apple is pitching the HomePod is its music playback credentials, centralizing around Siri.
-Subscribers of Apple Music can ask Siri to play songs from albums and playlists, tell it what the next song to play should be, ask to generate a playlist from a genre they like, and other musical instructions.
+One way Apple is pitching the HomePod is its Siri-powered music playback credentials.
+Apple Music subscribers can ask Siri to play songs from albums and playlists, tell it what the next song to play should be, ask to generate a playlist from a genre they like, and other musical instructions.

-The music playback is also not limited to just Apple Music, as reports have confirmed Siri requests for songs included under iTunes Match can also be played through the HomePod.
+The music playback is also not limited to Apple Music.
+Siri requests for songs included under iTunes Match can also be played through the HomePod.

-Along with Apple Music, the HomePod supports playback of iTunes music purchases and iCloud Music Library, radio stations, a variety of streaming audio services like iHeartRadio and TuneIn, and the Apple Podcasts app.
-Through the use of AirPlay, it can also be used to play content from other audio sources, such as audiobooks from a nearby iPhone.
+Along with Apple Music, the HomePod supports playback of iTunes music purchases and iCloud Music Library, radio stations, streaming services like iHeartRadio and TuneIn, and the Apple Podcasts app.
+Through AirPlay, it can also play content from other audio sources, such as audiobooks from a nearby iPhone.

-The HomePod will play a wide variety of audio formats, a list that is similar to those of other Apple products providing audio playback.
+The HomePod plays various audio formats, similar to formats that other Apple devices support.
 The support list includes HE-AAC (V1), AAC from 16Kbps to 320Kbps, protected AAC from the iTunes Store, 16Kbps to 320Kbps MP3 files, MP3 VBR, Apple Lossless, AIFF, WAV, and FLAC.

-HomePod firmware released alongside a beta for iOS 11.2 revealed the HomePod will handle all music-related questions itself, with no external assistance.
-For other types of queries, such as those involving contacts, messaging, Lists, and Notes, such queries will be handed off to a connected iPhone or iPad for processing, rather than performing the query itself.
+HomePod firmware released alongside a beta for iOS 11.2 revealed the HomePod will handle all music-related questions itself, without external assistance.
+For other types of queries, such as those involving contacts, messaging, lists, and notes, HomePod hands those off to a connected iPhone or iPad for processing.

 Stay on top of all Apple news right from your HomePod or HomePod mini.
 Say, "Hey, Siri, play AppleInsider Daily," and you'll get a fast update direct from the AppleInsider team.